by Derek McClain, Driver Solutions/The Healthy Trucker

 So, there you have it!
 No gym is no excuse to forget exercise – even for truck drivers.
 With the help of The Healthy Trucker’s friend, Jerry, we just gave you all the information you need to get started with 5 easy exercises for truck drivers.
 Best of all, 4 of them are exercises you can add to your daily routine right now and the other only requires a minimal investment of $15 for a resistance band.

 Use these exercises from The Healthy Trucker and Jerry to create your own workout routine.
 Remember, there’s always something you can fit into your schedule no matter where you are AND you’re going to feel much better about yourself after you’ve finished some exercise.
+It could also be worth giving some Boston tennis lessons a go.
+A friend of mine felt like they couldn’t play tennis at all but after a few lessons she got into the flow of it and loves it!
 We’ll wrap this up by sharing a quote from Jerry mentioned in the video above…

 “There’s no excuse.
 We just give into our love of comfort.
 But I know one thing, when I work out I feel a lot better.”
 Jerry McCoy, OTR Truck Driver